 Stacy McMahan – Executive Director/Acting President and Spokesperson

-Stacy is a founding member and the Executive Director of East Texans for Liberty.
+Stacy is a founding member of East Texans for Liberty.
 She is the Executive Director and President of the Board of Directors.
 She serves as the Spokesperson, Director of Programs and Events, Media and Public Relations, and Website and Social Media.

 A life-long constitutional conservative, Stacy’s passions include life, the Second Amendment, religious liberty, Texas family values, and education.

-Stacy was part of Ted Cruz’s “Kitchen Cabinet,” the East Texas liaison for Governor Perry in 2012, has volunteered on many conservative campaigns throughout the years, and still does today.
+Stacy was part of Ted Cruz’s “Kitchen Cabinet” in the former Solicitor General’s first run for U.S. Senate (predecessor Kay Bailey Hutchinson), the East Texas liaison for Governor Rick Perry (2012), and has volunteered on many conservative campaigns throughout the years and still does today.

 Stacy has been recognized for:

 An eager delegate to the Texas Republican Party Convention, Stacy was elected as the Senate Nominations Committee Member for Senate District 1, in 2018.
 In 2020, she was a delegate to a historical Congressional District 4 Special Election.
 Stacy was honored to serve on the Rules Committee for the Special Election.
 Currently, she is in her second term as the Republican Precinct Chair for Precinct 13 in Upshur.

-A seventh generation Texan, Stacy is a retired paralegal who enjoys time in her garden, singing in her church choir, and raising Nubian goats, with her husband Harry, since 2003, in Gilmer, Texas.
-They have 3 children and 1 grandchild.
+A seventh-generation Texan, Stacy is a retired paralegal who enjoys time in her garden, her church family, and raising Nubian goats, with her husband Harry.
+Harry and Stacy were married in 2003, and they have 3 children and 1 grandchild.

 Tina Bryan- 1st Vice President